MediaPlay-Discord/website/content/community/discord.md

 ---
 *Welcome to the MediaPlay Discord information center!*

-You can join the MediaPlay Discord server to get many things, such as downloads, perks, and keeping up with updates too!
+You can join the MediaPlay Discord server to get many things, such as downloads, perks, and keeping up with updates too.

 # What is the MediaPlay Discord server?